 Administrative expenses and investments in property and equipment: In accordance with the Life Sciences Act, administrative expenses and purchases of property and equipment are provided by the Investment Fund.
-In fiscal year 2018, the Center incurred \$3.1 million of administrative expenses and purchases of property and equipment.
-In fiscal year 2017 and 2016, the Center incurred approximately \$3.4 million and \$2.9 million of administrative expenses, respectively.
+In fiscal year 2019, the Center incurred \$3.6 million of administrative expenses and purchases of property and equipment.
+In fiscal year 2018 and 2017, the Center incurred \$3.1 million and \$3.4 million of administrative expenses, respectively.
+The increase in expenditures from 2019 to 2018 is primarily due to increase in office rental costs as well as the related moving and capital equipment purchases.
+The Center's lease expired at the end of March 2019 and the Center entered into a new lease at a different office location in Waltham, MA.
+The increase is also driven by marketing and communications costs to conduct a rebranding project in line with the Center's new reauthorization strategy.
 The decrease in expenditures in fiscal year 2018 from fiscal year 2017 is primarily due to open positions during the fiscal year.
-The increase in expenditures in fiscal year 2017 from fiscal year 2016 is due to increased staffing costs, communication programs and purchases of equipment and software services.
-For the fiscal years ended June 30, 2018, June 30, 2017 and June 30, 2016, the headcount of the Center at the end of the fiscal year was eighteen, fifteen and eighteen, respectively.
+For the fiscal years ended June 30, 2019, June 30, 2018 and June 30, 2017, the headcount of the Center at the end of the fiscal year was twenty-three, eighteen and fifteen, respectively.